flying2322/PersonalBlogWeb/_coverpage.md

 <!-- <img src="https://s2.loli.net/2024/05/07/CqXjK9WdtsbEegv.jpg" alt="selfie.png" width="10%" height="10%"> -->

-- Hi, This is **Dominic Li** , an algorithm engineer of Operations Research.
-Chinese name is Li Wenpeng(李文鹏).
-Born and raised in China.
-Nice to meet you and sooooo nice to show you something wonderful here.
+- So happy that you found me here ~~~~ Hi, This is **Dominic Li** , an algorithm engineer of Operations Research.
+Live in Shenzhen, China.
+You can reach me from dominicli.bio
-- Places of Visited: Singapore, Hong Kong, Macau, Netherlands, Belgium, Gemany, France, Spain, United Kingdom, Denmark, Sweden, Norway, Switzerland, Italy, Vatican, Egypt, Czech Republic, Slovakia, Austria, Hungary, Serbia, Bulgaria, Turkey, Georgia, Russia, Monguria ...
-  - 🇸🇬 🇭🇰 🇲🇴 🇳🇱 🇧🇬
-  - 🇩🇪 🇫🇷 🇪🇸 🇬🇧 🇩🇰
-  - 🇸🇪 🇳🇴 🇨🇭 🇮🇹 🇻🇦
-  - 🇪🇬 🇨🇿 🇸🇰 🇦🇹 🇭🇺
-  - 🇷🇸 🇧🇬 🇹🇷 🇬🇪 🇷🇺 🇲🇳

 - Hobbies: Tech-products, Assassinate creed, League of legends, Fast and Furious, Godfather series, traveling, photography and vlogging. 🚗 🎮 🎬 🚴🏻‍♂️ 🏄🏻 🛼 🏓 🍜 🍏 🥝
 -
 -